kkx2754/psmove-vr/README.md

 + ❌ Emulate buttons using gestures
 + ❌ Connection to SteamVR (preferrably by done drivers and FreePIE)
 + ❌ Compatibility for *every* real VR game

+What am I doing right now:
+- A simple "VR" game using the webcam hand tracking and a Cardboard headset (not a real VR game, just a prototype)